 Simple English definitions for legal terms

-Read a random definition: mixed question of law and fact
+Read a random definition: closing of estate

 Term: QUIA ITA LEX SCRIPTA EST